SnipSnapp/SDR_Distance_Radar/README.md

 # SDR_Distance_Radar
-Gets an approximate distance from a radio source, and displays it in an HTML map with a circle around it.
+PASSIVELY gets an approximate distance from a radio source, and displays it in an HTML map with a circle around it.
 Your radio source is somewhere outside of the circle thanks to the neato-burrito thing called interference.

 ## Dependencies: